 One of the most effective ways of making sure you’ve learned something thoroughly is talking through the subject with someone else.
 After going through lecture notes and taking part in seminar discussions, it’s refreshing to test yourself about a topic by teaching it to someone else who isn’t part of your course.

-Whether it’s on a regular basis or a few minutes whenever you can, try your best to teach your friends what you’ve learnt, and you’ll find yourself remembering much more as well.
+Whether it’s on a regular basis or a few minutes whenever you can, try your best to teach your friends what you’ve learned, and you’ll find yourself remembering much more as well.

 Use Google Search Operators for Efficient Results